unbit/uwsgi-docs/AlarmSubsystem.rst

    plugins = alarm_xmpp
    alarm = jabber xmpp:app@example.it;secret1;foo1@foo.it,foo2@foo.it

-A funnier thing still about the XMPP plugin is that you will see the Jabber account of your app going down when your app dies...
+An even more interesting thing still about the XMPP plugin is that you will see the Jabber account of your app going down when your app dies. :-)

-Some XMPP servers (most notably the OSX server one) requires you to bind to a resource.
-You can do thus by appending /resource to the JID:
+Some XMPP servers (most notably the OSX Server one) requires you to bind to a resource.
+You can do thus by appending ``/resource`` to the JID.

 .. code-block:: ini